openharmony/testfwk_arkxtest/README_en.md

 >```
 ### Building UiTest

 > UiTest is not built with OpenHarmony 3.1 Release and needs to be manually built.
-For details.

 If you want to modify UiTest code and verify the modification, use the following commands.